ta543/ta543/README.md

 5. **Monitoring and Analytics:**
    - Admins monitor trial activations, key code usage, and system performance through the admin panel.
    - Anomalies and abuse are flagged and addressed.

-## Future Enhancements
-- **Automated Key Code Distribution:**
-  - Integrate with marketing tools to automate the distribution of key codes based on user behavior or campaign triggers.

-- **Advanced Fraud Detection:**
-  - Use machine learning algorithms to detect patterns of abuse based on key code usage, device fingerprints, and user behavior.

-- **Multi-Platform Support:**
-  - Extend the trial activation feature to mobile apps, ensuring a consistent experience across web and mobile platforms.

-- **Referral Program Integration:**
-  - Implement a referral program where existing users can share key codes with potential customers, incentivizing conversions.